-Gruesome details emerge in beheading of French teacher who showed students Mohammed cartoons
+Gruesome details emerge in beheading of French teacher who showed students Muhammad cartoons

 In a statement, Charlie Hebdo expressed a “sense of horror and revolt after a teacher in the line of duty was murdered by a religious fanatic.”

-“We express our deepest support to his family, his loved and all teachers.”
+“We express our deepest support to his family, his loved ones and all teachers.”